Home

 When we think negatively we recreate what we do NOT want.

-Negative thoughts are mostly produced by our inner beliefs.
+Negative thoughts come from our inner beliefs.

 Some of these beliefs have been acquired overtime, while we may have picked others from our parents inadvertently (specially in regards to money, for instance).